ds21h/ESP8266-Switch/README.md

 For descriptions of the supported services and messages see file MessageFormat.txt

+Version 2.4 01-12-2019
+- Support for different Switch boards added
+	- Setting SwitchModel added (see MessageFormat.txt for supported models)
+	- switch.c and button.c altered to handle this
+- URI /Switch/Restart added to force a restart (necessary after changing some of the settings)

 Version 2.3.2 27-07-2019
 - Complete auto-off function
 	- Make log entry with auto-off
 	- Include auto-off time in settings
 	- Initial auto-off after 43200 seconds (12 hours)
 	- Auto-off value of 0 disables function
-	- Display on time in status
+	- Display on-time in status

 Version 2.3.1 14-07-2019:
 - Added basic auto-off function that switches off after 12 hours